kraken-build/kraken-flake8-extensions/readme.md

 # kraken-flake8-extensions

-This Flake8 plugin implements linst specific for the code base of the Kraken build system.
+This Flake8 plugin implements lints specific for the code base of the Kraken build system.

 | Code | Description |
 | ---- | ----------- |